yangliuy/aNMM-CIKM16/README.md

 For the other embedding files in 300, 500, 700, 900 dimensions, they are too big to be uploaded to my Google Drive. (total > 5 G) .
 So I suggest you to use the 200 dimensional word embedding file to start your experiments and then you can try other embedding files from https://code.google.com/archive/p/word2vec/ or https://nlp.stanford.edu/projects/glove/ .
 You can use different kinds of pre-trained word embeddings for aNMM as long as you explain your setting clearly in your paper or report.

 # Change Logs
-- Will add the implementation with Python/Tensorflow later.
+- Will add the implementation with Python/Tensorflow/Keras later.
+- The implementation of aNMM using Python/Tensorflow/Keras will be based on MatchZoo toolkit (https://github.com/faneshion/MatchZoo).
+You can take a look at this deep text matching toolkit to see the implementations of popular deep text matching models such as ARC-I/ARC-II, DSSM, CDSSM, MatchPyramid, MS-LSTM, DRMM, etc. We will add more deep text matching models into it.
+Stay tuned.